We may earn income from links in this post. Please read this Disclosure for details.

 On the Scoville Pepper Index it clocks in between 200,000 to 300,000 heat units which puts in on par with habanero peppers.

-Make sure you wear gloves when working with her.
+Make sure you wear gloves when working with them!

 Where to Try Siboyo Tempera in Aruba

-This particular siboyo tempera recipe comes from Chef Annelotte Ellis, a talented Aruban chef who has built a stellar reputation on her innovative use of local ingredients, passion for Aruban culinary traditions and culinary skills.
+This particular siboyo tempera recipe comes from Chef Annelotte Ellis, a talented Aruban chef.

 You can also find siboyo tempera at Zeerovers, a popular seafood restaurant set right on the waterfront in Savaneta.
 Or, served as a topping on stobas (stews) and sopi (soups) at restaurants where locals eat in downtown Orangestad Aruba.